 That happiness boosts productivity makes sense, and there’s data to back it up.
 A study by economists at the University of Warwick found that happiness led to a 12% spike in productivity, while unhappy workers proved 10% less productive.

 This intersection is where coworking shines by enabling happiness and productivity in one package.
-Fast wi-fi is great and cool desks are nice, but happiness is an even stronger driver of productivity, which leads to a better sense of self.
+Fast wi-fi is great and cool desks are nice, but happiness is an even stronger driver of productivity.
+This leads to a better sense of self.
 As King puts it, “Happiness comes from feeling good about yourself every day.”

 “I’m not ready to say that coworking is the new church,” says King, “but people are looking for tribes, and they’re looking for community, and coworking is now offering that to a class of worker.”